 This act will seem counterintuitive, but testing the competitor’s work will give you the first real glimpse into what works and what doesn’t.
 Without the feedback of an independent group of test participants, you have no idea whether your observations reflect that of other users.

-What we’re looking for is triangulation between your research, the product testing you’re about to embark on, and the affinity mapping exercise that will come later.
+What we’re looking for is triangulation between your research, the product testing you’re about to embark on, and the affinity diagram exercise should follow after that.